-Gifts and gift-related income transferred from the Foundation to the University totaled \$271,281 and \$216,434 for the years ended June 30, 2021 and 2020, respectively.
+Gifts and gift-related income transferred from the Foundation to the University totaled \$240,115 and \$271,281 for the years ended June 30, 2022 and 2021, respectively.
 These amounts are reflected on the statements of activities and changes in net assets.
 Other transactions between the Foundation and the University include the following:

-- The University leases from the Foundation various properties with a carrying value of \$6,075 and \$8,281 as of June 30, 2021 and 2020, respectively.
-Payments by the University to the Foundation, which approximate the Foundation's cost of carrying the properties, were \$55 and \$93 for the years ended June 30, 2021 and 2020, respectively.
-The Foundation also holds \$36,347 and \$35,641 of properties for the University's future use that are not covered by the lease agreement as of June 30, 2021 and 2020, respectively.
-During the year ended June 30, 2020, the John Marshall Law School became a college of the University of Illinois Chicago (UIC) known as the UIC John Marshall Law School.
-The transaction resulted in gifted real estate assets of approximately \$32,800 to the Foundation, on behalf of the UIC John Marshall Law School.
-The funds were recorded as property and equipment on the statement of financial position. - The Foundation obtained certain goods and services (supplies, telephone, printing, etc.) during the years ended June 30, 2021 and 2020, through the University for which the Foundation reimbursed the University at cost.
+- The University leases from the Foundation various properties with a carrying value of \$8,373 and \$6,075 as of June 30, 2022 and 2021, respectively.
+Payments by the University to the Foundation, which approximate the Foundation's cost of carrying the properties, were \$77 and \$55 for the years ended June 30, 2022 and 2021, respectively.
+The Foundation also holds \$36,347 of properties for the University's future use that are not covered by the lease agreement as of June 30, 2022 or 2021. - The Foundation obtained certain goods and services (supplies, telephone, printing, etc.) during the years ended June 30, 2022 and 2021, through the University for which the Foundation reimbursed the University at cost.